RIP Our Beloved "For Sale" Sign

 Designing the For Sale Sign

 Designing the sign was not as simple as just typing some words in a word processor and sending it off to someone to make.
 We knew the contents of what the sign would say.
 It had to say “For Sale,” it had to have our company website/phone number, our logo, what we did, and our contractor license.
 But a sign goes a little beyond those words.
 It’s almost like the first impression you get when you meet someone.
-We had to think about all the components that join together and make a melody that represented us.
+We had to think about all the components that joined together and make a melody that represented us.
 We didn’t realize that at first, but sign creation was part of our growing process and evolution to be a different kind of construction company.
 When Ron and I first got together, I had sent him a sign like every other.
 It was red.
 All sales signs are red.
 The realtor’s signs are red somewhere.
-What they teach you in marketing to grab attention, you need red.
+What they teach you in marketing is to grab attention, you need red.
 Red this, red that, red red.
 And that’s what I did.

 But the first edition was a quick "no" from Ron.
 It was bland, it was boring, and it was what everyone else did.
 We need to figure out what company colors were and how to integrate the elevation concept.
 I cycled through different backgrounds and font colors.
 In addition, there were physical attributes like the actual size and post styles.
 It turns out the default size for "For Sale" signs is a 24"x36" swing post for realtors.
 But we're not a realtor.
 We're a construction company.
 We're Parasol!